benwiz/games/README.md

   - Maybe something related to how many ounces of beer
     - Possibly simulate a liquid that's slowly going down
 - Update the theme to be the avg color of the albumImage
+- Clean all data when consuming it, not when using it